Mark Lane (author): Other JFK assassination books

 In 1968, Lane wrote A Citizen's Dissent, which contained his latest criticisms of the Warren Report, as well as his reply to the many attacks he received for Rush to Judgment.

 In 1973, he and Donald Freed published the novel Executive Action, a fictionalized account of a conspiracy to assassinate President Kennedy.
 Concurrent with the novel's publication, a film project was initiated with Lane and Freed assigned to write the screenplay.
 After the film project stalled because of financing problems, it was picked up by producer Edward Lewis, director David Miller, and writer Dalton Trumbo.
 The original Lane-Freed screenplay strongly implicated the CIA in the assassination, but that hypothesis was muted in Trumbo's revised screenplay.
 Lane and Freed protested privately to the producer and publicly at press conferences that errors had been introduced into their work.
 However, Executive Action was released as is in November 1973.
 Lane and Freed had their names removed as co-writers of the screenplay.
 They only received credit for contributing the story.
 Lane's associate Steve Jaffe was supervising producer and credited with providing research material for the film.

 In 1991, Lane told Patricia Holt of the San Francisco Chronicle that his new book Plausible Denial would be his "last word" on the subject: "I'll never write another sentence about the (JFK) assassination".
-But in November 2011, he published one final JFK assassination book titled Last Word: My Indictment of the CIA in the Murder of JFK.
+But in November 2011, he published one final JFK assassination book titled Last Word: My Indictment of the CIA in the Murder of JFK, featuring an introduction by Robert K. Tanenbaum.